JosephDuffy/Partial/README.md

 Partial is a type-safe wrapper that makes a type's properties optional, allowing for the type to be constructed with multiple pieces of code contributing values.

 ⚠️️ The current version of Partial is less than 1.0; the API may change and there may be bugs.
-Where possible types will be deprecated to aid with upgrades, although this cannot be guarenteed ️️⚠️
+Where possible types will be deprecated to aid with upgrades, although this cannot be guaranteed ️️⚠️

 # Installation